kairel/browsermob-proxy-rb/README.md

 browsermob-proxy-rb
 ===================

-Ruby client for the BrowserMob Proxy 2.0 REST API.
+Fork of Ruby client for the BrowserMob Proxy 2.0 REST API.

 [![Build Status](https://secure.travis-ci.org/jarib/browsermob-proxy-rb.png)](http://travis-ci.org/jarib/browsermob-proxy-rb)

+Use this gem if you have only need to a client , this gem supose the server is already run.

 How to use with selenium-webdriver